-- Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available: - ⇒ Click or tap here to enter text.
+Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time ar provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs attendance will be available:

 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

-Tuition: \$58,587 \$58,587
+Tuition: \$60639.00 \$60639.00

 PUBLIC INSTITUTION

 Tuition: In-district:

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

 Tuition: Non-resident

 FOR ALL INSTITUTIONS

-Required Fees \$654 \$654
+Required Fees \$654.00 \$654.00

-Room and Board (on-campus): \$17,967 \$17,967
+Food and Housing (on-campus): \$19893.00 \$19893.00

-Room Only (on-campus):
+Housing Only (on-campus): \$12492.00 \$12492.00

-Board Only (on-campus meal plan):
+Food Only (on-campus meal plan): \$7401.00 \$7401.00

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and food and housing fees (if your college cannot provide separate tuition and food and housing

-⇒ Click or tap here to enter text.
+fees):

+Other:

-G2.
+Minimum Maximum G2.
 Number of credits per term a student can take for the stated full-time tuition.

-Minimum: Click or tap here to enter text.

-Maximum: Click or tap here to enter text.

 G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Do tuition and fees vary by year of study (e.g., sophomore, , junior, senior)?

-☐ Yes No

 G4.
-Do tuition and fees vary by undergraduate instructional program?

-☐ Yes No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Do tuition and fees vary by undergraduate instructional pro ogram? ☐ Yes ☑ No If yes, what percentage of full-time undergraduates pay mo ore than the tuition and d fees reported in G1? \Rightarrow

-⇒ Click or tap here to enter text.%